khanhnamle1994/MetaRec/Matrix-Factorization-Experiments/MF-Biases/README.md

 TensorboardX
 ```

-## Dataset
-You can download the MovieLens-1M dataset from [this folder](https://github.com/khanhnamle1994/transfer-rec/tree/master/ml-1m).

 ## Scripts
-* [data.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/MF-Biases-CF-PyTorch/data.py): This is the script that pre-processes the dataset.
-* [loader.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/MF-Biases-CF-PyTorch/loader.py): This is the script that loads the dataset.
 * [MFBiases.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/MF-Biases-CF-PyTorch/MFBiases.py): This is the model script that defines the Matrix Factorization model with biases.
 * [train.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/MF-Biases-CF-PyTorch/train.py): This is the main training script.
 You can simply run `python train.py` to execute it.